jialeguan/llm_server/doc/pcc_slides.typ

 #slide[
   #set text(size: 14pt)
   *Batch*: A group of requests that are processed together.
-The batch size is the number of requests in a batch.

-  *Continous Batch*: A batch that is continuously processed, with new requests being added to the batch as they arrive.
+  *Continous Batch*: A batch that is continuously processed, leveraging the opportunity by batching new requests once some old requests are finished
 ]